eShopWorld/workerprocess/README.md

 ## IWorkerLease

-The IWorkerLease component allows distinct instances of IWorkerLease components to cooperatively acquire a mutual exclusion lease for a period of time.
+The IWorkerLease component allows distinct instances of IWorkerLease components to cooperatively acquire and release a mutual exclusion lease for a period of time.

+Since there is no central lease manager each of the IWorkerLease instances must cooperate to acquire and release lease instances.
+Worker lease instances will schedule themselves to acquire leases at the configured Leaseinterval.

+For example if the LeaseInterval is 10 minutes each of the IWorkerLease instances will schedule the first lease acquire cycle for the next whole interval with in the hour.
+So if the workers start the lease cycle at 12:01, each IWorkerLease will wait until 12:10 to start the lease cycle.

+**NOTE:** Since the IWorkerLease instances synchronise the acquiring of leases based on the local time of the machine it is important that the clocks be syncronised via NTP.
+Any inaccuracy in the clocks will effect the lower bound for the LeaseInterval and or the concurrency of the lease acquisition by the various IWorkerLease instances.

 ### Usage